 7. Expose your child to the world

-Whether you live in a small town or a bustling city, it’s easy to remain in that world and nothing else.
+Whether you live in a small town or a bustling city, it’s easy to remain only in that world.
 And for kids, this is even more alarming considering how limited their version of the world may be.

-That’s why one of my long term parenting goals is to expose my kids to the world.
-If I had it my way, I’d take them traveling all over the globe, but for now, I expose them to a wide variety of cultures, people, and environment through other ways:
+That’s why a long-term goal of mine is to expose my kids to the world.
+If I had it my way, I’d take them traveling all over the globe.
+But for now, I expose them to a wide variety of cultures, people, and environments through other ways, like:

-- Read books about children from other parts of the world
+- Reading books about children from other parts of the world